CarlosOrtegaV/fraud_cc_detection/README.md

 # Fraud Detection Project
-The project refers to the implementation of ML models for detecting fraud in the setting of hidden fraudsters.
+The project contains an implementation of ML models for detecting fraud.